Erin McCandless Scholar-policy advisor-practitioner Crisis and complexity - Transformative change - Social contracts - Sustaining peace

 Picture

-March 1, 2016 - Room document for a session on this topic in the 2015 World Bank's Fragility, Violence and Conflict Forum
+Room document for a session in the World Bank's Fragility, Violence and Conflict Forum, 2015

 This report examines the nature and role of civil society in countries affected by conflict and fragility with the aim of contributing to policy discussions around inclusivity in peacemaking and peacebuilding processes.
 It reviews evidence around why inclusivity matters and reflects on lessons around the role of civil society in the New Deal process to date, and, considers potential entry points for ensuring meaningful inclusion of civil society in the effective implementation of Agenda 2030.